Most self-employed people get caught in the delegation trap.

 I started working at home - not going into the office at all.

-I had even taught them my thought-process and philosophy about hiring new people.
-So our two newest employees were entirely found, interviewed, hired, and trained by them.
-They used that manual to make sure every new employee understood the philosophy and history, and knew how to make decisions for themselves.
+I had even taught them my thought process and philosophy about hiring new people.
+So our two newest employees were entirely found, interviewed, hired, and trained by other employees.
+They used that manual to make sure every new employee understood the philosophy and history of CD Baby, and knew how to make decisions for themselves.

 I’d call in once a week to make sure everything was OK.
 It was.
 They didn’t even have any questions for me.